Advertisement

 Let's Check In

-I think a sip of tea is good too.
+I think a sip of water to hydrate is good too.

 --Expenses and The Income Statement--